flenniken/statictea/docs/messages.md

     "",                     ## wNotString
     "Unused text at the end of the statement.", ## wTextAfterValue "",                     ## wInvalidUtf8
-    "Expected a string, number, variable, list or function.", ## wInvalidRightHandSide "Missing operator, = or &=.", ## wInvalidVariable "",                     ## wInvalidNameSpace
+    "Expected a string, number, variable, list or condition.", ## wInvalidRightHandSide "Missing operator, = or &=.", ## wInvalidVariable "",                     ## wInvalidNameSpace
     "The variable \'$1\' does not exist.", ## wVariableMissing